+Welcome to the Leather Jackets Fishing Guide.
 Leather Jackets local fish species facts and Limits.
 Leather Jackets are a unique looking fish species which come in many different types in Victoria.
 There is the six-spinned, Chinaman, Horseshoe, toothbrush, Mosiac and fan-bellied to name just some.
-There often beautifully unique looking with rich colours, and can be difficult to catch as their sharp teeth can easily cut through the line and crush hooks.
+They’re often beautifully unique looking with rich colours, and can be difficult to catch as their sharp teeth can easily cut through the line and crush hooks.
 You’ll often find them around shallow reefs and weedy areas around Williamstown, Mornington, Geelong, Queenscliff, Blairgowrie, Altona, Rickets point and Flinders

 Leather jackets have very sharp teeth so do handle with care.
 At times they will bust you off or shred your leader.
 If you’re specifically targeting them then a wire trace may be required.
 Berley will help attract leather jackets, and using small strong hooks is essential.
 Occasionally jigging your bait off the bottom helps spark bites

 Leather jackets have small mouths with sharp teeth.
 Often the same setup which you would often use to chase whiting would be an ideal choice for chasing leather jackets.
 We recommend a light 1-3 or 2-4 kilo spin rod around 7 foot in length.
 Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and leader.
 They have sharp teeth and will bite through thin line occasionally.
 For the rig ideally a small long shank hook with a very small running pea-size sinker or no sinker or unweighted.

 Leather Jackets can be caught at any time of the day all year around.
 Just remember to burley up for them.

 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities weblink